Third Party Payment Processors: The Complete Small Business Guide

 How does third party credit card processing work?
 Start here to learn what third party processors are, the benefits of using one, and the risks for small businesses.

-Third-party payment processors are a relatively new way for small and first-time business owners to accept credit and debit cards without the need for a traditional full-service merchant account.
+Third-party payment processors are a popular way for small and first-time business owners to accept credit and debit cards without a traditional full-service merchant account.

-In this post, we’ll explain how third-party processors work and how they differ from regular merchant accounts.
-We’ll also discuss the pros and cons of using a third-party processor instead of a merchant account, which should help you decide which option is a better choice for your business.
+In this post, we’ll explain how third-party payment processors work and show you the pros and cons of using a third-party payment processor instead of a merchant account.

 What Is A Third-Party Payment Processor?